-According to the Stock Corporations Act as amended by the German Act to Strengthen Financial Market Integrity (Finanzmarktintegritätsstärkungsgesetz, FISG), moreover, at least one member of the Supervisory Board and the Finance and Audit Committee should have expertise in the field of financial reporting and at least one other member of the Supervisory Board and the Finance and Audit Committee should have expertise in the field of financial statements auditing (finance experts).
+According to the provisions of the Stock Corporations Act, at least one member of the Supervisory Board and the Finance and Audit Committee should have expertise in the field of financial reporting and at least one other member of the Supervisory Board and the Finance and Audit Committee should have expertise in the field of financial statements auditing (finance experts).
 According to the more detailed recommendations of the German Corporate Governance Code, the expertise in the field of financial reporting should consist of particular knowledge and experience in the application of financial reporting standards, internal control systems, and risk management systems, while the expertise in the field of financial statements auditing should consist of particular knowledge and experience in the auditing of financial statements, it being understood that financial reporting and financial statements auditing also refer to sustainability reports and the auditing of such reports.
 The Chairperson of the Audit Committee should be an expert in at least one of these two fields and should also be independent.
 Furthermore, the Chairperson of the Supervisory Board should not be the Chairperson of the Finance and Audit Committee.